pocoproject/poco/CONTRIBUTING.md

 6. Send [pull request](https://help.github.com/articles/using-pull-requests/) with a descriptive and clear commit message

-Important: Please don't send pull requests against the `master` branch.
-Pull requests should either target a specific release branch (if in ongoing development), or the `devel` branch.
+Important: Pull requests should either target a specific release branch (if in ongoing development), or the `main` branch.

 At this point, it's our turn; if you've done everything well, we may just thank you and merge your request.
 Otherwise, we may provide some comments or suggestions to steer the contribution in the right direction.